Plus Housing Program

 All new applicants for the Plus Housing list will be prioritized as follows:

 Rent burden; up to 20 points.
 Rent burden of 100% (all income goes to rent) is awarded 20 points, down to 0 points awarded for 50% rent burden, which of course is the minimum rent burden required for program participation.
-Applicants exempted from the rent burden requirement (see above) are allowed on the Plus Housing list, but receive 0 rent burden points.
+Applicants exempted from the rent burden requirement, repeated below, are allowed on the Plus Housing list, but receive 0 rent burden points, which means they are not prioritized for placement through this program.

 Wait credit; up to 5 points.
 List participants are given 1 point for every year they are on the Plus Housing list, granted on the anniversary of the date their application was received, for a maximum of 5 points/5 years.
 Please note that as previously announced, all applications received during the initial launch period (until October 31, 2017) will be given the same official received date (October 31, 2017).